Frequently Asked Questions on our Child Poverty Statistics

-Here is more, in depth information for journalists and policy-makers about the child poverty statistics published in July 2022.
-This is research conducted by the Centre for Research in Social Policy, Loughborough University and commissioned by the End Child Poverty coalition:
+Here is more, in depth information for journalists and policy-makers about the child poverty statistics published in June 2023.
+This is research conducted by the Centre for Research in Social Policy, Loughborough University and commissioned by the End Child Poverty Coalition:

 Quick Links: